-Possets are incredibly easy to make but with a little finesse you can transform this light desert into something a little more special.
-I went with a lime and coconut vibe for the posset and decided to have a play with textures and sweetness of mango to balance the tartness of the posset.
-As posset is quite smooth I felt a variety of texture could really lift this dish.
-I love the combination of mango, lime and coconut therefore I created a dish that was inspired by south east Asia.
-With that said let's get to it!
+Possets are incredibly easy to make but with a little finesse, you can transform this light dessert into something a little more special.
+I went with a lime and coconut vibe for the posset and decided to play with the textures and sweetness of mango to balance the tartness of the posset.
+As posset is quite smooth I felt a variety of textures could really lift this dish.
+I love the combination of mango, lime and coconut therefore I created a dish that was inspired by south-east Asia.
+With that said let’s get to it!

 To make 2-4 possets (size of bowl depending)

 Coconut lime posset: